This Week in Petroleum History, September 17 – September 23

 September 23, 1947 – New Patent for “Hortonspheres”

 The Chicago Bridge & Iron Company (CB&I) received a patent for improvements to a spherical storage vessel invented by the company’s founder in the 1920s.
-Designed to store natural gas, butane, propane and other volatile petroleum products, the highly efficient sphere was one of the great innovations to come to the oil patch.
+Designed to store natural gas, butane, propane and other volatile petroleum products, the efficient sphere was among the most important storage innovations to come to the U.S. petroleum industry.